anthonyhuang07/anthonyhuang07.github.io/README.md

 Inspired by iOS and iPadOS.
 Homepage based off App Library.

 Made with HTML, SCSS and JavaScript.
+Deployed with Nginx

 https://anthonyhuang.net